peetujuuti/datascience/README.md

 ## Jimms.fi web scrape

 Scraping computer component data from Jimms.fi and doing some exploratory data analysis on it.
-The dataset includes all essential computer components for a pc build listed on the jimms.fi website. https://github.com/peetujuuti/ds/tree/master/jimms_web_scrape
+The dataset includes all essential computer components for a pc build listed on the jimms.fi website.
+https://github.com/peetujuuti/ds/tree/master/jimms_web_scrape

 ## Melboune Housing Market EDA
-Exploring Melbourne Housing Market data.
-The data was originally scraped from publicly available results posted every week from Domain.com.au and was later uploaded to Kaggle. https://github.com/peetujuuti/ds/blob/master/melbourne-housing-market-eda/Melboune%20Housing%20Market%20EDA.ipynb
+Exploring Melbourne, Australia housing clearance data from January 2016.
+The data was originally scraped from publicly available results posted every week from Domain.com.au and was later uploaded on Kaggle.
+https://github.com/peetujuuti/ds/blob/master/melbourne-housing-market-eda/Melboune%20Housing%20Market%20EDA.ipynb